iworks/wordpress-plugin-stub/readme.txt

 # **Submit Pull Requests**: If you're a developer, the best way to contribute is by helping with [existing issues on GitHub](https://github.com/iworks/wordpress-plugin-stub/issues).
 Be sure to check out our [contributing guide for developers](https://github.com/iworks/wordpress-plugin-stub/blob/master/contributing.md) to get started.

 Thank you for helping us make **WordPress Plugin Stub** better for everyone!

+The plugin is available also on [GitHub - WordPress Plugin Stub](https://github.com/iworks/wordpress-plugin-stub/).

 == Installation ==